Xyrohh/website-docs/en/rules.md

 #### _Any violation of the rules in this section will result in a **restriction or ban, temporary or permanent**, depending on the gravity._

-1. Unfair Hacks; like replay bots (as well as replay editing, by extension), score modifiers, OD changers, spinbots, Autobots, (including all forms of auto/cursordance bots), and cheats that modify the score's replay data(Tap Data, Aim Data, Mods, and Score Editors).
+1. Unfair Hacks; like replay bots (as well as replay editing, by extension), score modifiers, OD Changers, spinbots, Autobots, (including all forms of auto/cursordance bots), and cheats that modify the score's replay data, Tap Data, Aim Data, Mods, and Score Editors).
 But, this list is not all-inclusive, and staff can enforce this outside of the examples given.

 2. Shared or boosted accounts are NOT allowed.